 Stepping Into The Future With Pride and Purpose

 The STRIDE Program is a unique, state-funded reentry transitional support workforce development program operating within the Quinebaug Valley Community College’s administrative services division.
-Since the inception of the STRIDE Program in 1999, its staffing has grown from 1 to 6 in 2016 and expanded from 1 prison to 3.
-The Program is fully funded by the Connecticut Department of Labor.
+The Program is fully funded by the Connecticut Departments of Correction.
 STRIDE is made possible through the collaborative efforts of CT’s visionary state legislators, the CT Departments of Correction, Labor, Social Services Welfare to Work Initiative, and Support Enforcement Services.

 The class curriculum and post-release services are collaboratively designed with other state agencies to assist the women and men in successfully